cartonmarkup/cssCarton/README.md

 ### sticker ( `<tag class="_sticker"></tag>` )
-Stickers don't follow the "like-words-in-a-chopped"-rule instead they are positioned absolute in relation to the edge of its wrapping cell.
+Stickers don't follow the "like-words-in-a-sentence"-rule instead they are positioned absolute in relation to the edge of its wrapping cell.
 You can define the location with position styles ( top, left, right, bottom ) from the top or bottom and from the left or right edge of the sticker.
 Even when scrolling the page or after a dynamic resize of the grid the sticker will be glued in its position relative to the wrapping cell.
 If position styles with negative values are used, a sticker can be placed outside of the wrapping cell, but keep in mind that if the wrapping